The Parable of The Faithful Servant and The Evil Servant

 Blessed are those servants whom the master finds awake when he comes.
 Truly, I say to you, he will dress himself for service and have them recline at table, and he will come and serve them.

-But know this, that if the master of the house had known what hour the thief would come, he would have watched and not allowed his house to be broken into.
+If he comes in the second watch, or in the third, and finds them awake, blessed are those servants!
+But know this, that if the master of the house had known at what hour the thief was coming, he would not have left his house to be broken into.

 Peter said, “Lord, are you telling this parable for us or for all?”
-And the Lord said, “Who then is that faithful and wise steward, whom his master will make ruler over his household, to give them their portion of food in due season?
+And the Lord said, “Who then is the faithful and wise manager, whom his master will set over his household, to give them their portion of food at the proper time?
 Blessed is that servant whom his master will find so doing when he comes.

-Truly, I say to you that he will make him ruler over all that he has.
-But if that servant says in his heart, ‘My master is delaying his coming,’ and begins to beat the male and female servants, and to eat and drink and be drunk, the master of that servant will come on a day when he is not looking for him, and at an hour when he is not aware, and will cut him in two and appoint him his portion with the unbelievers.
+Truly, I say to you, he will set him over all his possessions.
+But if that servant says to himself, ‘My master is delayed in coming,’ and begins to beat the male and female servants, and to eat and drink and get drunk, the master of that servant will come on a day when he does not expect him and at an hour he does not know, and will cut him in pieces and put him with the unfaithful.